1031 EXCHANGE RULES AND DELAYED EXCHANGE

 6. 45-Day Period.
 This is the first of the two “1031 Exchange Timelines.”

 The date on which you close on the sale of your Relinquished Property is called the “Exchange Date.”

-Within 45 days from this date, you must identify the property that you intend to purchase as your Replacement Property.
+Within 45 days from this date, you must identify in writing the property that you intend to purchase as your Replacement Property.

 You have three ways to do this.

 First, you can identify up to three properties without regard to the value of each, or the total value of all three.

 Or, you can identify as many properties as you want as long as the total value of all of the properties is not more than 200% of the value of the Relinquished Property.